Detecting exceptional points through dynamics in non-Hermitian systems

 \subsection{Non-Hermitian \(iATXY\) model}

-Another prominent quantum spin model which can be analytically solved by using the similar prescription as in the $iXY$ model is the non-Hermitian nearest-neighbor $XY$ model with both uniform and alternating magnetic fields in the transverse directions, referred to as $iATXY$ model \cite{ganesh_aditi_factorization_surface}.
+Another prominent quantum spin model is the nearest-neighbor $XY$ model with alternating magnetic fields, i.e., the $ATXY$ model, which was shown to possess a richer phase diagram than the $XY$ model \cite{divakaran_prb_2008, titas_pra_2016}.
+Its non-Hermitian counterpart, referred to as the $iATXY$ model can also be analytically solved \cite{ganesh_aditi_factorization_surface}.
 The governing Hamiltonian reads as